IsmailElnaggar/stock_manager/README.md

 School project for my master's degree program.
 Course was taken at Åbo Akademi University.
 First time using React for app development.

-Testing useing Google Chrome.

-Link to deployed webpage : https://it-teaching-abo-akademi.github.io/csdewas-project-2-IsmailElnaggar/
+Link to deployed webpage : https://it-teaching-abo-akademi.github.io/csdewas-project-2-IsmailElnaggar/ best to view in chrome

 API used to fetch stock info: https://www.alphavantage.co/documentation